-First, you can pick video and audio sources of your choosing.
+First, you can pick the audio and video sources of your choice.

-As we’ve mentioned above, you can boost your capabilities and production values significantly with specialized streaming software and a high-end webcam and microphone setup.
+As we’ve mentioned, you can boost your capabilities and production values significantly with specialized streaming software and a high-end webcam and microphone setup.

-But if you’re just getting started with live streaming and want to test the waters to see how you get on, your device’s built-in webcam and microphone will do just fine.
-In fact, a somewhat rough and ready livestream might even feel more authentic to your audience.
-And authenticity is a big part of live-streaming’s appeal.
+If you’re just getting started with live streaming and want to test the waters, your device’s built-in webcam and microphone will do just fine.
+In fact, a somewhat rough and ready live stream might even feel more authentic to your audience and make an instant connection.

-Next, you can write a short description of your livestream, so your audience will know what it’s about before they tune in.
+Next, you can write a short video description of your live stream, so your audience will know what it’s about before they tune in.

-You can also display your location by checking in, pick an emoji that represents how you’re feeling or what’s happening in the livestream, share to other Facebook pages and to your Facebook Story for greater reach, and set a thumbnail image users will see when they pause or stop the stream.
+You can also display your location by checking in, picking an emoji that represents how you’re feeling or what’s happening in the live stream, sharing to other Facebook pages and to your Facebook Story for greater reach, and setting a thumbnail image users will see when they pause or stop the stream.